unixneo/discourse-selfish-seo-layout-changes/README.md

 ### templates/application.hbs

-- Strips out the PWA code in the application
+- Strips out the PWA code in the application (moved to standalone plugin)

 ## TODO